-A lease of greater than three years' duration can be registered on the title.
+A lease can be registered on the title.
 This gives certainty to the lessee that their rights to occupy the property will not be undermined if it is sold during the period of the lease.
 However, there is no actual obligation to register a lease.